 Other Personal Statement Tips

 First, make sure you answer the question that the specific application asks.
-If they give you a specific question to write your essay about, then make sure you follow all the given instructions.
+Make sure you follow all the given instructions.

 Also, make sure the essay is primarily about you.
 If you are writing a tribute to your grandmother and her influence on you, be personal and specific, not just sentimental.
 Explain how what she did and said were important to you.
 Your goal is not to get her admitted but to get you admitted.